account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 ======= NB about some buil-in Events functionality ====================

 Built-in event 'Illuminate\Auth\Events\Login' works like a charm, though a built-in event 'eloquent.deleting' does not work that way.
-While trying to emulate Yii2 analogue of beforeDeleted() event I tried to emplement it as specified above in {# How to implement Events/Listeners:} but it did not work.
+While trying to emulate Yii2 analogue of beforeDeleted() (beforeSave) event I tried to emplement it as specified above in {# How to implement Events/Listeners:} but it did not work.
 Plus I tried to implement it in App/Traits/trait UserStampsTrait and use this Train in model App/User.
 It should fire when I manually dellete a user with ID 999, but it does not work.
 So, the only working way to emulate Yii2 analogue of beforeDeleted() event is use this code in  model App/User (fires when u delete any user, i.e model User instance) => see example => https://github.com/account931/Laravel-Yii2_Comment_Vote_widgets/blob/master/blog_Laravel/app/User.php
     public static function boot()
     {